sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 SSELFIE Studio is Sandra's simplified AI personal brand photo platform following Elena's strategic focus.
 The streamlined 3-step journey includes TRAIN (AI model), STYLE (Maya consultation), and GALLERY (unlimited photo generation).
 One core offer at €47/month targets Sandra's 135K+ followers with the core value proposition: AI-powered personal brand photos that make you stand out instantly.
 This simplified approach focuses on the money maker (professional AI photos) before expanding to additional features.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language like talking to your best friend over coffee.
+Warm, simple and understandable.
+No jargon, no corporate speak, no fancy language - just natural conversation like best friends would have.

 ## Launch-Critical Workflow (August 2025)
 **Context**: After 4 months of development, Sandra needs to launch ASAP for revenue.
 Admin agents are functional but need supervision.